 This course provides an introduction to the study of human growth and development.
 Emphasis is placed on the physical, cognitive, and psychosocial aspects of development from conception to death.
-Upon completion, students should be able to demonstrate knowledge of development across the life span and apply this knowledge to their specific field of study.
+Upon completion, students should be able to demonstrate knowledge of development across the life span and apply this knowledge to their specific field of study. (on demand)

-PSY 150 General Psychology (3 0 3)

-Prerequisites: DRE 097, or satisfactory placement test scores (L) None
+PSY 150 General Psychology (3 0 3) Prerequisites: DRE 097, or satisfactory placement

 This course provides an overview of the scientific study of human behavior.
 Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/behavioral sciences.
+(F. Sp.
+S.)

-PSY 237 Social Psychology (3 0 3)

-Prerequisites: PSY 150 or SOC 210
+PSY 237 Social Psychology (3 0 3) Prerequisites: PSY 150 or SOC 210

-Corequisites: None

 This course introduces the study of individual behavior within social contexts.
 Topics include affiliation, attitude formation and change, conformity, altruism, aggression, attribution, interpersonal attraction, and group behavior.
 Upon completion, students should be able to demonstrate an understanding of the basic principles of social influences on behavior.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/behavioral sciences.
-PSY 239 Ps Prerequisites: PS
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in social/behavioral sciences. (on demand)

-Psychology of Personality (3 0 3) PSY 150
+PSY 241 Developmental Psychology (3 0 3)